Seanny123/ShortStories/cured.md

 "Humour me.
 I'm trying to turn over a new leaf and your only other option at this point is the guy playing Starcraft behind you."

-She lets out a weak laugh and then lets her shoulders slump, "Fuck.
+She lets out a weak laugh and then lets her shoulders slump, "Dammit.
 It's so silly now that I say it out loud, but my grandmother is in the hospital.
 She only has to get some surgery and there's a two percent chance that she'll die, but I keep thinking about how that's almost the same chance as picking card from a deck.
 I'm not ready to lose her, even though we've never been that close.
 Now I'm wondering maybe the fact that we aren't that close is mostly my fault.
 Honestly, I probably just need to get out of this lab and go for a walk."
 She wipes her tears with the sleeve of her sweater.
 "God, who cries in public when they're this old?"

 "Well, recently me..."
 "Seriously?"
 She's smiling now.
 Would pre\-drug me miss a smile?
-"What the fuck happened?" she says.
+"What the hell happened?" she says.
 My muscles tighten in my chest initially, but this is what empathetic people do, they share.
 "After you broke up with me, I wondered if what you said had some truth in it, so Jad proposed a little experiment..."
 By the time I'm finished, she looks like she's trying to decide between punching me and hugging me.
 She wisely opts for neither.